Amina Mohamed: Cabinet Secretary for Foreign Affairs

-Africa Union Commission Chair Campaign
+African Union Commission Chair Campaign

-In 2017, Mohamed was nominated by Kenyan president, Uhuru Kenyatta, to be chair of the African Union Commission (AUC).
-Despite lobbying for the role from the Kenyan government, Mohamed lost the position to the foreign affairs minister of Chad.
+In 2017, Mohamed was nominated by President Uhuru Kenyatta to serve as chair of the African Union Commission (AUC).
+Despite lobbying for the role from the Kenyan government, Mohamed lost the position to Moussa Faki, the foreign affairs minister of Chad.
 Uganda afterwards denied reports in February that it had failed to support Mohamed in her bid for AUC chair, stating that "Uganda wishes to state categorically that our support to the candidature of Amina before and during elections was unequivocal...
 Uganda wishes to reassure the government and the people of Kenya, and Amina in particular, that we remain a reliable ally and partner given our warm and close relations and our commitment to the EAC integration".
 The Daily Nation stated that Burundi and Djibouti were also suspected of withdrawing support, with Tanzania denying it had done so.

 Other activities

 In late April 2017, she had a series of meetings with US officials such as Senator Bob Corker, Tom Shannon, and Constance Hamilton, where she urged the US to continue to interact with Kenya for the benefit of both nations.
 On 9 May 2017, she was honored by the Japanese government at the Imperial Palace for "promoting economic relations between Nairobi and Tokyo".
 She was the only African personally invested at the event with the award, the Grand Cordon of the Order of the Rising Sun.
 At the time, CNBC wrote that Mohamed was "known as an excellent strategist with proven negotiation and managerial skills".
 On 20 May 2017, it was reported that Mohamed had met with Russian foreign minister Sergei Lavrov in Beijing, afterwards stating that she felt the meetings signaled possible renewed engagements between Kenya and Russia.